tokenika/tokenika.github.io/reviews/qtum/index.md

 **Key Strengths**

 - Qtum is the first to implement a protocol based on both Bitcoin’s and Ethereum’s transaction models.
 Developers on either chain in theory should be able to port applications easily.
 - It is likely that the Chinese government will tend to support blockchain projects based in China.
-Qtum boasts technical innovations, a stellar team, and existing support within the Chinese blockchain community.
 If the Chinese government chooses to discourage blockchains not based in China, Qtum could easily become a platform of choice for a growing developer community in this country.
 - Qtum has one of the most impressive advisory teams the blockchain industry has seen in awhile.
 The success of platform technologies like Qtum, especially enterprise-oriented ones, will depend on business adoption.
 Qtum’s team has a collective network that touches many of the world’s largest companies.

 **Key Concerns**